nem035/js-async-fun/README.md

 # JS-Async-Fun
-Fun with Asynchronous JavaScript using various patterns to solve the following problem
+Fun with Asynchronous JavaScript using (and comparing) various patterns to solve the following problem

 ## Problem